 of the Greek language.
 "Christ" is a word that carries anti-Jewish connotations.

-- Instead of the term "Christian," messianic Jews use "believer."
-To Jewish people, Christians
+- Instead of "Christian," messianic Jews use "believer."
+To Jewish people, Christian evokes

-the excess baggage of those who have called themselves Christians but who did not walk as He
+Christians but who did not walk as He walked.

 - Messianic refers to believers involved in Messianic congregations, Jewish or Gentile.